-There’s nothing worse than nipping to your cupboard at home to find that your favourite food has been eaten and not replaced, so imagine how your guests might feel!
-Keeping feeders stocked up is important so that birds recognise you are reliable extra food source for them.
+There’s nothing worse than nipping into your cupboard at home to find that your favourite food has been eaten and not replaced, so imagine how your guests might feel!
+Keeping feeders stocked up is important so that birds recognise you as a reliable extra food source for them.
 Aim to replace your bird food once a week and discard any old food while wearing gloves.
 By staying stocked up, you can also make sure that birds can feed at every port in your bird feeder, and that there's room for more than one hungry beak!

 You could provide an entire bird buffet and hope for visitors right away, but wild birds will take a while to warm to your offerings.
-This is because at every moment they are making decisions about how safe it is to eat from your feeder, if your feeder has the food they need and if it is easy to access.
+This is because, at every moment, they are making decisions about how safe it is to eat from your feeder, if your feeder has the food they need and if it is easy to access.
 But if you have all these boxes ticked, you can be sure that you will soon attract some visitors.
-Make sure that you have the right feeder for your the food you are providing, and ensure you are positioning it in the right place.
+Make sure that you have the right feeder for the food you are providing, and ensure you are positioning it in the right place.

-Wild birds are excellent at sourcing out their own food sources most of the year when berries and seeds are readily available, but this doesn’t mean that we should start and stop our feeding schedules as the seasons come and go.
-In winter, natural food sources deplete and this may seem like the best time to feed them but you may be surprised to know that birds will appreciate food at any time of year!
+Wild birds are excellent at sourcing their own food sources most of the year when berries and seeds are readily available, but this doesn’t mean that we should start and stop our feeding schedules as the seasons come and go.
+In winter, natural food sources deplete, and this may seem like the best time to feed them, but you may be surprised to know that birds will appreciate food at any time of year!
 You may see an increase in visitors in spring when nesting begins so birds can boost their energy levels, and some will start stocking up on their winter supplies as early as August.

 Now you know the do's and don'ts of feeding birds, why not consider helping them set up home to encourage them to stay for even longer!